Sleep Apnea Treatment Plano, TX

 Snoring Treatment

-Sleeping on your side can fix gentile snoring.
-Using aids to keep you on your side, raising the head of the bed so it is not flat, weight loss, and avoiding alcohol and drugs are also steps you can take.
-If these simple measures do not prove sufficient, then surgical procedures by an ENT specialist may be appropriate.
-ENT specialists concentrate their practice on airway procedures.
-You can also get an oral appliance from a dentist who treats snoring and sleep apnea.
+Sleeping on your side can fix gentle snoring.
+Raising the head of the bed, losing weight, and avoiding alcohol are also steps you can take.
+If these simple measures are not enough, then surgical procedures by an ear, nose, and throat (ENT) specialist may be appropriate.

 Sleep Apnea Treatment

-Problems people have with CPAP:
+Problems people have with CPAP machines include:

 • The mask is uncomfortable, irritates the skin, or causes claustrophobia